DevConGalaxy/DevConGalaxy.github.io/src/assets/tutorials/getting-started/getting-started.md

 ---
-title: "Getting started"
+title: Getting Started
-lesson: 1
-date: "01/01/2017"
-type: "lesson"
+duration: 30
 ---

+--sep--
+---
+title: Introduction
+duration: 3
+---

+# Introduction

 By the end of this tutorial, you will have a simple bot that is able to respond to a greeting and say back your name.
 You will also learn how to add new functionality that will allow the bot to understand a travel intent.

+--sep--
+---
+title: Create a Botfuel App
+duration: 5
+---

 # Create a Botfuel App

 We will create a Botfuel App and use [Botfuel Trainer](/trainer/overview) to train our bot on sample user messages.
 The [Labs plan](https://www.botfuel.io/en/pricing) is free up to 5000 user messages per month.
+This should be way enough to do all our tutorials.

 ## Create a Botfuel developer account